• Skip to primary navigation

 Get your ultimate comfort food feed bag on with this Low FODMAP Instant Pot Meatloaf with Mashed Potatoes AND Gravy, all made in one pot with the Instant Pot!
 Boasting super moist and tender meatloaf served with savory mashed potatoes and gravy, this Instant Pot and Low FODMAP version of an American classic dish is sure to please the entire family.
 Serve it with homemade Low FODMAP Ketchup to make it even more satisfying.
 Believe it or not, this delicious low FODMAP meatloaf recipe is also Paleo and Whole30 compliant.

-Please note: although low in FODMAPs, this meatloaf recipe is high in fat, which can cause adverse symptoms in some people with IBS.
+Please note: although low in FODMAPs, this meatloaf recipe is high in fat which, according to Monash University, the leading authority on FODMAP research, can cause adverse symptoms in some people with IBS.

 Jump to: